Meta-reinforcement learning with minimum attention: Conclusion

 \section{Conclusion}

 The formalism of minimum attention is shown to have a significant signature of dexterity to mitigate the variance in training learning curves and meta-testing.
-This is an important feature in designing a safe and less biased policy.
+This is an important feature for designing lower-variance and more energy-efficient learned controllers.
 Also, the regularization of minimum attention, even though with an implication of conservative minimal changes in state and time, demonstrates few sampling in out-of-distribution meta-testing and domain adaptation.
-The regularization of minimum attention can be further explored in its application in algorithmic debiasing and multi-task learning.
+Our results are empirical and primarily evaluated on MuJoCo locomotion tasks with dense rewards and continuous control.
+Although these environments are useful for analyzing feedback, feedforward variation, energy, and perturbation adaptation, they do not establish formal safety guarantees or transfer to all robotic settings.
+Lower variance and smoother control profiles should therefore be interpreted as evidence of improved learning stability, not as proof of safe behavior.
+In addition, the connection between minimum attention and few-shot adaptation is empirical in this work; theoretical analysis for the boundedness and stability of minimum attention based on control Lyapunov functions remains as future work, where Thompson sampling can be one reference.
+Finally, the regularization weight $\alpha$ is tuned per environment family, and tasks with changing reward functions are not studied here.
+The regularization of minimum attention can be further explored in its application in algorithmic debiasing.
 It is intriguing whether singularities and rare events can be degenerate in the open avenues of language models from minimum attention.
-The functionality of minimum attention was explored based on the model-based RL of MB-MPO.
-The motor learning and control from agents of Half-Cheetah, Hopper, Walker2D, and Humanoid (Figure \ref{meta_training_different_models}) can be further extended to other models.
+The motor learning and control from agents of Half-Cheetah, Hopper, Walker2D, and Humanoid can be further extended to other models.
 It needs more exploration to characterize how this formalism works in model-free RLs and to overcome the limitations of gradient-based meta-learning via multi-task learning.
-Also, there needs theoretic analysis for the boundedness and stability of minimum attention based on control Lyapunov functions, where Thompson sampling can be one reference.